slowernews/wisdom-tldr/README.md

 > *'Every person feels loved in a different form.'*

-> *'If you are lonely when you are not alone, you are in bad company.'*

-> *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

-Give the first step but then [mirror](#on-mirroring) the other side's behavior.
+Take the first step but then [mirror](#on-mirroring) the other side's behavior.

 > *'Forget those who forget you.
 The people that want to stay in your life, will always find a way.'*

 > *'Never love anyone that treats you like you're ordinary.'*

+CHALLENGE: run away from mediocrity.

+> *'If you are lonely when you are not alone, you are in bad company.'*

+> *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*